rdyar/strapless/README.md

 Strapless uses Flexbox in a few places, and should work on all modern browsers and devices, but will likely break on IE 6-7-8.

-A couple examples of Strapless in Use:
+Examples of Strapless in Use:
 https://prolabprints.com
 http://status.prolabprints.com
 https://rdyar.github.io/